AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-reports-sorting-report-by-header-does-not-stick.md

 ---
-title: "Reports: Sorting by column header reverts to previous sort"
+title: 'Reports: Sorting by column header reverts to previous sort'
-description: "When a user attemts to sort a report by clicking a column header, the report sorts according to the column, but then quickly reverts to the previous sort."
+description: When a user attemts to sort a report by clicking a column header, the report sorts according to the column, but then quickly reverts to the previous sort.
 hidefromtoc: yes
+exl-id: aac9543e-a7ab-4147-88ca-247ea12a7698
 ---
 # Reports: Sorting by column header reverts to previous sort

 >[!NOTE]